 For many sports fans Baseball is a sacred event that shows human beings at their finest.
 Some of you may even go so far as to say that there is something magical about the competitive nature of the aforementioned sport event.

-For me Baseball has always been a source of irritation and boredom –- I avoid it like the plague, and there is nothing in this world that could convince me to sit down and watch a game on TV.
+For me Baseball has always been a source of boredom and I avoid it like the plague — there is nothing in this world that could convince me to sit down and watch a game on TV.
 For reasons that are unknown to me, I have never been able to see the larger-than-life qualities that most people attribute to Baseball.
 However, over the years, I have literally fallen in love with various films that deal one way or the other with the world of Baseball.

 The Pride of the Yankees tells an effecting story about one of Baseball’s most respected and beloved figures.
 As portrayed by Cooper, Gehrig was not only a man deeply committed to the Baseball game, but also a decent and warm human being.
 Cooper achieved his dead on performance by carefully studying newsreels of the famous Yankee player.
 Although Cooper is really too old for the role, he becomes Gehrig right before our eyes.
 Cooper’s recreation of Gehrig’s famous farewell speech at the Yankee stadium is by now part of the American film folklore, one of cinema’s most moving sequences.